Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 If you do manage to survive all 30 waves, you'll be given a third hero, a Pandaren Brewmaster, for the next mission.
 Since the next mission is easy anyway even without the extra help, completing the secret mission is entirely optional.

-{% figure [caption:"Wait, is she aiming her bow at a covering engineer?"] %}
+{% figure [caption:"Wait, is she aiming her bow at a cowering engineer?"] %}
 ![The Crossing](/assets/wr/20240821225820_1.jpg)
 {% endfigure %}